-What you must pay when you get these Services that are covered for you services Ambulance services Covered ambulance services include fixed wing, rotary \$100 copayment for wing, and ground ambulance services, to the nearest each Medicare-covered appropriate facility that can provide care if they are ground ambulance furnished to a member whose medical condition is such service. that other means of transportation could endanger the \$200 copayment for person's health or if authorized by the plan. each Medicare-covered Non-emergency transportation by ambulance is air ambulance service. appropriate if it is documented that the member's \$0 copayment for each condition is such that other means of transportation could Medicare-covered endanger the person's health and that transportation by Paramedic Intercept ambulance is medically required.
-Service The plan will cover only the cost to the nearest appropriate facility.
-You are financially responsible for all additional costs if you or your representative request transport by ambulance to any other facility, for any reason.
-Paramedic Intercept Services (PIS) may also be covered.
+- Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. - The plan will cover only the cost to the nearest appropriate facility.
+You are financially responsible for all additional costs if you or your representative request transport by ambulance to any other facility, for any reason. - Paramedic Intercept Services (PIS) may also be covered.
 PIS are Advanced Life Support Services that are separate from ambulance transportation.
-Per Medicare guidelines, these services are only covered if all three of the following conditions existed at the time of service: (1) furnished in a "rural" area (according to CMS or your state); (2) PIS were provided under contract with a volunteer ambulance service; and (3) are Medically Necessary.
+Per Medicare guidelines, these services are only covered if all three of the following conditions existed at the time of service:

+(1) furnished in a "rural" area (according to CMS or your state); (2) PIS were provided under contract with a volunteer ambulance